Welcome to Zealots of Zaldar

 Instant Death at anything beyond that.

-Certain circumstances may incur additional penalties, including requiring additional Move Points or Action Points, at Zaldar's discretion.
+Certain circumstances may incur additional penalties at Zaldar's discretion.

 A swimming character cannot Attack or perform most Actions.
 A swimming character can Defend against attacks, but their Base Defense roll is treated as if they rolled a 1, with all other defense modifiers applying as normal.